mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Frame 1
 * B: Hello?
-* A: When you wrote foo.py six years ago, why did you multiply totalCost by 0.0625?
+* A: When you wrote foo.py six years ago, why'd you make t=6?

 Frame 2
 * B: I'm glad you called!
-It's because the tax rate in MA is 6.25%.
+It's a 6% sales tax.
 * A: Of course!

 Frame 3:
-* A: This is a good system for understanding implementation choices.
+* A: This is a good way to communicate implementation choices.

 Both are nodding and smiling.
 {{</notice>}}